-The College of Pharmacy and College of Osteopathic Medicine programs are taught entirely in English and fluency is required.
+The Pharmacy, Master of Science in Biomedical Sciences and Osteopathic Medicine programs are taught entirely in English and fluency is required.
 If English is not the student's primary language and the student is unable to understand the terms and conditions of the enrollment agreement, the student shall have the right to obtain a clear explanation of the terms and conditions and all cancellation and refund policies in his or her primary language.